andrewstarritt/quaternion/README.md

     exp (q * log (p))  ; or
     exp (log (p) * q)

-However, it is possible to raise a quaternion to a real or integer power and it also possible to raise a positive real or integer number to a quaternion power.
+However, mixed-mode ** is possible - see below.

+___Experimental/tentative___

+matrix mult: @

+p @ q is the same a dot (p, q) and returns the dot product of two Quaternians treated as a normal 4-tuple.
+Is this a sensible use of @ ??

 ## <a name = "mixedmode"/><span style='color:#00c000'>mixed mode arithmetic</span>

 Quaternions numbers and scalar numbers, i.e. int or float, are inter-operable. int and float numbers are treated as Quaternions with zero imaginary components.
-Note: float numbers (a) and quaternions numbers (q) do commute under
+Note: float numbers (a) and Quaternion numbers (q) do commute under
 multiplication:

     q * a = a * q